AI-Assisted Multilingual Support Knowledge Loop

 Tools & Models Referenced

-• langchain: workflow orchestration for clustering, drafting, and review routing.
+• langchain: orchestration layer for clustering, drafting, and review routing when the workflow needs programmable logic.

-• openclaw: self-hosted automation option for internal support operations.
+• openclaw: self-hosted automation option when the support loop needs tighter runtime control.

-• gpt, claude-opus, gemini-pro, qwen3: model-family options for multilingual classification and content generation.
+• gpt, claude-sonnet, gemini-pro, qwen3: model-family options for multilingual classification, drafting, and contradiction checks under human review.